Jach223t/Top-10-Million-domain-s-SPF-DMARC-value/README.md

-if you want Top 10 Million domain's SPF/DMARC value contact me at:
+if you want all Top 10 Million domain's SPF/DMARC value file contact me at:
 <p><a href="mailto:multystorminipper@gmail.com">email</a></p>